Somespi/punic/README.md

 ## Getting Started

-To start using Punic, simply clone the repository and integrate the framework into your C++ project.
+To start using Punic, simply clone `Punic.h` and integrate the framework into your C++ project.
 Here's an example of how to write tests using Punic:

 ```cpp